 Drug Management Program (DMP) and Opioids

-Due to an opioid epidemic across the country, the Centers for Medicare and Medicaid (CMS) have implemented Opioid Utilization Policy programs and oversight of opioid prescriptions dispensed at retail pharmacies starting January 1, 2019.
-These new safety alerts apply to Blue Cross® Blue Shield® of Arizona (HMO) (BCBSAZ Advantage) members with a Medicare Part D prescription drug benefit and, by working with providers who prescribe these medications, are designed to address the issue of overutilization regarding our nation’s opioid epidemic to promote safe and responsible pain management.
+Due to an opioid epidemic across the country, the Centers for Medicare and Medicaid (CMS) have implemented Opioid Utilization Policy programs and oversight of opioid prescriptions dispensed at retail pharmacies.
+These new safety alerts apply to Blue Cross® Blue Shield® of Arizona members with a Medicare Part D prescription drug benefit and, by working with providers who prescribe these medications, are designed to address the issue of overutilization regarding our nation’s opioid epidemic to promote safe and responsible pain management.

 Programs on Drug Safety and Managing Medications

-BCBSAZ Advantage is committed to working with providers to ensure the prescribing of opioids is safe and effective for its members.
-We have a program that can help make sure our members safely use their prescription opioid medications, or other medications that are frequently abused.
-This program is called a Drug Management Program (DMP).
+BCBSAZ is committed to working with providers to ensure the prescribing of opioids is safe and effective for our members.
+We have a Drug Management Program (DMP) that can help make sure our members safely use their prescription opioid medications, or other medications that are frequently abused.
 If you use opioid medications that you get from several doctors or pharmacies, we may talk to your doctors to make sure your use is appropriate and medically necessary.
 Working with your doctors, if we decide you are at risk for misusing or abusing your opioid or benzodiazepine medications, we may limit how you can get those medications.
 The limitations may be:

-- Requiring you to get all your prescriptions for opioid or benzodiazepine medications from one pharmacy
+- Requiring you to get all your opioid or benzodiazepine medications from one pharmacy

-- Requiring you to get all your prescriptions for opioid or benzodiazepine medications from one doctor
+- Requiring you to get all your opioid or benzodiazepine medications from one doctor

 If we decide that one or more of these limitations should apply to you, we will send you a letter in advance.
 The letter will have information explaining the terms of the limitations we think should apply to you.
 You will also have an opportunity to tell us which doctors or pharmacies you prefer to use.
 If you think we made a mistake or you disagree with our determination that you are at-risk for prescription drug abuse or the limitation, you and your prescriber have the right to ask us for an appeal.
 See Chapter 9 in the Evidence of Coverage (EOC) for information about how to ask for an appeal.